Mbed-TLS/mbedtls/docs/architecture/psa-migration/psa-legacy-bridges.md

 Given the uncertainty, it would be nice to provide a sufficiently generic interface to convert between the PSA and the pk signature format, parametrized by the algorithm.
 However, it is difficult to predict exactly what parameters are needed.
 For example, converting from an ASN.1 ECDSA signature to (r,s) requires the knowledge of the curve, or at least the curve's size.
 Therefore we are not going to add a generic function at this stage.

+For ECDSA, there are two plausible APIs: follow the ASN.1/X.509 write/parse APIs, or present an ordinary input/output API.
+The ASN.1 APIs are the way they are to accommodate nested TLV structures.
+But ECDSA signatures do not appear nested in TLV structures in either TLS (there's just a signature field) or X.509 (the signature is inside a BITSTRING, not directly in a SEQUENCE).
+So there does not seem to be a need for an ASN.1-like API for the ASN.1 format, just the format conversion itself in a buffer that just contains the signature.

 #### Asymmetric cryptography TODO

 [TODO] Other gaps?